-Pre-Orientation is the online portal which you will use to register for classes, explore all of the great student groups Wittenberg has to offer, and learn all about our academic programs and potential majors.
+My Course Preferences is the online portal which you will use to register for classes, explore all of the great student groups Wittenberg has to offer, and learn all about our academic programs and potential majors.

 Summer College is a two-week pre-college program for newly admitted first-year students that allows students to take a 2-credit college course and learn how to be successful in college.

 New Student Days is a required four-day orientation program for first-year students that takes place immediately before classes begin each fall semester.